zaneprall/rayhunter_bridge/README.md

 ## Overview

-**Rayhunter for Home Assistant** connects an EFF Rayhunter device (the orbic one.
-Sorry Europeans.) directly to Home Assistant OS.
+**Rayhunter for Home Assistant** connects an EFF Rayhunter device directly to Home Assistant OS. for cell phone transmission interception detection at home.

 The project consists of two pieces: